Are you using Adulterated Jeera/Cumin?

 • Place a teaspoon of cumin seeds in water and let it sit for a few minutes.
 Any adulterants, such as charcoal dust or grass seeds, will float, while pure jeera will settle at the bottom.

 When purchasing cumin, carry out these tests to ensure buying pure, high-quality spice.
-Stay Healthy, Stay Safe!!

 Leave a Reply